mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

    Player 1: link
    Player 2: zelda

 Great!
-The player's names were recorded correctly.
+The players' names were recorded correctly.

 The contents of the ``.hydra`` subdirectory is a collection of YAML files: